 With that, let’s now transition into how you can effectively set up Bing Shopping Campaigns.

-To successfully set up a Microsoft Bing Shopping campaign, there are some prerequisites which include:
+To successfully set up a Microsoft Bing Shopping campaign, there are some prerequisites that include:

 • Understand Product Ads and Microsoft Merchant Center Catalogs: Before starting, familiarize yourself with product ads, which are created from your catalog and include custom images, pricing, and seller details.

-• Create a Microsoft Advertising Account: Sign up for an account to access Bing Ads features.
+• Create a Microsoft Advertising Account: Sign up for an account to access Microsoft Ads features.

 • Complete Advertiser Verification: Verify your account to ensure authenticity and compliance.